DuneSt/MaterialDesignLite/README.md

     	with: [ spec repository: 'github://DuneSt/MaterialDesignLite:master/src' ]
 ```

-Note that you can replace the #master by another branch as #development or a tag as #v1.0.0.
+Note that you can replace the #master by another branch as #development or a tag as #v1.0.0, #v1.? or #v1.2.? .

 ## Getting started